aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-features/what-document-features-are-supported/supported-features-on-document-load/load-in-the-html-html-xhtml-mhtml-format/table-features-supported-on-html-import/_index.md

 Note that some elements of a table may be wrapped with Markup nodes such as CustomXmlMarkup or StructuredDocumentTag nodes.

-A table is imported from source HTML from <table> and other applicable tags.
+A table is imported from source HTML from &lt;table&gt; and other applicable tags.

 Currently CSS styles are not imported from table, tr and td elements on import.
 These feature are planned.
 You can define inline styles on TD in the mean time.